Opioid Crisis Hits Home: Fentanyl

 Contributing to the devastation of the opioid crisis is the arrival of the extremely potent—and deadly—man-made drug fentanyl.

-In the healthcare field fentanyl is combined with other medication for anesthesia, and used alone to treat severe post-surgery or cancer pain.
+In the healthcare field, this substance is combined with other medication for anesthesia, and used alone to treat severe post-surgery or cancer pain.
 Fentanyl is used by injection, patch and lozenge.
 As with other opioid class drugs it works on nerve cells in the body reducing pain and causing a sense of euphoria.

-Unlike heroin or morphine, fentanyl is synthetic rather than derived from the sap of poppy plants.
+Unlike heroin or morphine, this substance is synthetic rather than derived from the sap of poppy plants.
 It also works much quicker and is harder to counteract.

 Some of the fentanyl supply available illegally is diverted, or stolen, from medical facilities and pharmacies.
 The vast majority of fentanyl sold illegally is produced in unregulated, illicit labs.

 With the potential to make fortunes, illegally produced fentanyl floods the streets of our towns and cities.
 Criminals use illegal labs in China to create and sell the powder, which drug cartels around the world mix with other drugs and form into pills.
 The pills are then sold on the black market as pain or anxiety medication or mixed in bags and sold as pure heroin or cocaine.
 These illicit drugs have unregulated amounts of fentanyl which can prove deadly.
 According to the Drug Enforcement Agency (DEA) drug traffickers can make $1.5 million dollars on products made from one kilogram of illicit fentanyl.

 For addicts, the risk of drug use is upped greatly because they do not know the content of substances they are putting in their bodies.
 The clandestine labs producing fentanyl knock-off variations crank out product, not knowing how those products affect the body.
 Lacking the precise equipment of the medical field drug traffickers risk creating pills and powders that will cause overdose.